Clean Truck Program

-As of Jan.
-1, 2019, all trucks serving our international container terminals must have an active RFID tag and have a 2007 (or newer) engine, or a certified equivalent emission control system.
+As of January 1, 2026, all trucks serving our domestic container terminals must have an active RFID tag and have a 2007 or newer engine, or a certified equivalent emission control system.
 Your RFID must be updated with your current driver information, VIN, company name, SCAC and license plate information.

 While RFID tags are required on all compliant trucks, individual terminals may use green stickers when gates are experiencing downtime.
-There are no changes planned for 2025
+Click here to find instructions on how to purchase and register your RFID tag.

 The NWSA is offering scrapping bonuses of up to $30,000 to drivers who still operate a pre-2007 engine truck at NWSA international or domestic container terminals.
 Learn more.